Burning Fossil Fuels

 Burning Fossil Fuels and Fossil Fuel Facts

-Burning fossil fuels around the world at an alarming rate over the last few hundred years has released tons of carbon dioxide and other such polluting gases into our atmosphere changing the worlds climate and oceans with acid rain.
+The continuous burning fossil fuels around the world at an alarming rate over the last few hundred years has released tons of carbon dioxide and other such polluting gases into our atmosphere changing the worlds climate and oceans with acid rain.

 Buried over the course of hundreds of millions of years, these carbon-based deposits have been converted over time by the immense heat and pressure of the Earth underground into such combustible substances as petroleum oil, coal, natural gas.
 Fossil fuels are a popular source of energy because they are considered convenient, effective, plentiful, and inexpensive, but are fossil fuels renewable and what are fossil fuels used for.